Credit: Greenpeace Thailand

 The committee, chaired by Industry Minister Suriya Junrungreangkit, has met for the second time this year to consider the issue, following the recent petitions by farm groups, which asked for reconsideration of the ban.

-Following the April resolution, the Industry Ministry then issued the ministry’s announcement concerning hazardous substances list (6) to list the two chemicals as hazardous substances Type 4, meaning there must not be imports and exports of the chemicals, trades and distributions as well as possessions in the country, literally meaning they are banned for trades and uses here.
+Following the April resolution, the Industry Ministry then issued the ministry’s announcement concerning the hazardous substances list (6) to list the two chemicals as hazardous substances Type 4, meaning there must not be imports and exports of the chemicals, trades and distributions as well as possessions in the country, literally meaning they are banned for trades and uses here.

 Under the Agriculture and Cooperatives Ministry, which enforces the announcement, products in the markets must be returned to producers or distributors by the end of this month, before being processed further for demolition by early next year.
 It’s estimated by the ministry that around over 20,000 tons of the chemicals has remained in the markets and farm households.

-The issue has been in heated debates as farm groups who rely on the chemicals claim they have not yet had any substitutes and been affected by the resolution.
+The issue has been in heated debates as farm groups who rely on the chemicals claim they have not yet had any substitutes and have been affected by the resolution.

 They along with Syngenta Crop Protection Company, which produces Paraquat, have recently filed a complaint to the Administrative Court, asking it to revoke the committee’s ban, while filing a petition to the committee to reconsider the issue.